 Admins on your Dropbox Business account can set your team’s global permissions to determine whether members can share links and/or folders outside of the Dropbox Business account.
 To do so, they can log into the Admin console and click Sharing.

 This article discusses privacy and file access for users with Dropbox Business accounts.
-If you are a Dropbox Basic, Plus, or Professional user, and you're a member of a team, by default everything in your account is private.
+If you are a Dropbox Basic, Plus, Family, or Professional user, and you're also a member of a Business team, by default everything in your account is private.
 Other team members will only have access to your files if you decide to share them with shared folders, the team folder, or read only links.

 If you join a free team you retain full control of your account.
 However, if any member of your team upgrades to Dropbox Business, they will then have access to—and control of—the accounts of anyone else on the team.